Cosmopolitan (magazine)

-Cosmopolitan (stylized in all caps) is an American monthly fashion and entertainment magazine for women, first published based in New York City in March 1886 as a family magazine; it was later transformed into a literary magazine and, since 1965, has become a women's magazine.
-Cosmopolitan is one of the best-selling magazines and is directed mainly towards a female audience.
-Jessica Pels is the magazine's current editor-in-chief.
+Cosmopolitan (stylized in all caps) is an American quarterly women's fashion and entertainment magazine first published in New York City in March 1886 as a family magazine; it was later transformed into a literary magazine and, since 1965, has become a women's magazine.
+Cosmopolitan is one of the best-selling magazines.

-Formerly titled The Cosmopolitan and often referred to as Cosmo, throughout the years, Cosmopolitan has adapted its style and content.
+Formerly titled The Cosmopolitan and often referred to as Cosmo, Cosmopolitan has adapted its style and content.
 Its current incarnation was originally marketed as a woman's fashion magazine with articles on home, family, and cooking.
-Eventually, editor-in-chief Helen Gurley Brown changed its attention to more of a women empowerment magazine.
+For some time it focused more on new fiction and written work, which included short stories, novels, and articles.
+Now it is more targeted towards women's fashion, sports, and modern interests.
+Eventually, editor-in-chief Helen Gurley Brown changed its attention to more of a women's empowerment magazine.
 Nowadays, its content includes articles discussing relationships, sex, health, careers, self-improvement, celebrities, fashion, horoscopes, and beauty.

-Cosmopolitan is published by New York City-based Hearst Corporation.
-The fashion magazines are located in the Hearst Tower, 300 West 57th Street or 959 Eighth Avenue, near Columbus Circle, Midtown Manhattan, neighborhood of Manhattan in New York City and market magazines are located in the 32 Avenue of the Americas, 32 Sixth Avenue, Tribeca, neighborhood of Manhattan in New York City.
-Cosmopolitan has 64 international editions, including, Australia, Bulgaria, Croatia, Estonia, Finland, France, Germany, Greece, Hungary, Latin America, Malaysia, the Middle East, the Netherlands, Norway, Portugal, Romania, Russia, Serbia, Singapore, South Africa, Spain, Sweden, and the United Kingdom and is printed in 35 different languages and distributed in over 110 countries.
+Cosmopolitan is published by New York City–based Hearst Corporation.
+The magazine's office is in the Hearst Tower, 300 West 57th Street near Columbus Circle in Manhattan in New York City.
+Cosmopolitan has 22 international editions in Australia, Bulgaria, China, Czechia, France, Germany, Hong Kong, India, Indonesia, Italy, Korea, Mexico, the Middle East, the Netherlands, the Philippines, Slovenia, Spain, Sri Lanka, Taiwan, Turkey, Ukraine, and the United Kingdom.

+International editions previously existed for Argentina, Armenia, Azerbaijan, Bolivia, Brazil, Central America, Chile, Colombia, Croatia, Cyprus, Ecuador, Estonia, Finland, Georgia, Greece, Hungary, Israel, Japan, Kazakhstan, Kenya, Latvia, Lithuania, Malaysia, Mongolia, Norway, Paraguay, Peru, Poland, Portugal, Romania, Russia, Serbia, Singapore, Sweden, South Africa, Thailand, Uruguay, Venezuela, and Vietnam.